bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 - Let's take a look at the XML file

 ---
-title: Exercise: Edit the analysis
+# Exercise: Edit the analysis
 content_class: smaller

 - Open the XML file (using Edit)